 If you or a loved one has been harmed due to medical negligence or malpractice, it is essential to seek legal guidance to protect your rights.
-The experienced team at Luxenberg Garbett Kelly & George, P.C., can provide the support you need to pursue compensation and accountability.
-Contact our Western Pennsylvania medical malpractice lawyers today at (724) 658-8535 to schedule a consultation and discuss your case.
+The team at Luxenberg Garbett Kelly & George, P.C., can provide the support you need to pursue compensation and accountability.
+Contact our New Castle medical malpractice lawyers today at (724) 658-8535 to schedule a consultation and discuss your case.

 The Foundations of Negligence